 Call 401-338-1983 with any questions.
 Also we offer a Live Chat feature located at the bottom of the page.

-Please use the below secure link to make your initial payment of $1500 which is 50% of the Fee ($3000) to begin your case.
+Please use the below secure link to make your payment of $3000 to begin your case.
 This is outlined in your retainer agreement in Step 1.

 Please click the link below to view the DR-6 Form.
 This form needs to be filled out and “NOT SIGNED” but returned to the attorney.
 You can fill the document out online (Fillable Form) You can download & print and use the upload feature on this page.
 Also you can select the icon to the right of the print icon to open in fillable form.
 WATCH VIDEO BELOW FOR HELP FILLING OUT THE FORM.